Mister-Oatbread/data_structures/README.md

 - `make wipe` only wipes the build directory clean

 Commands for building a test executable have not been included in the Makefile yet.
+If you want to speed up the compile process, you can append `-jN` to the `make` call, which will multithread the compile process (N = number of desired threads)

 ### Expanding the project with CMake
 New files have to be included in the CMake infrastructure.